2285 (JLCF) - Wellness

 -

-- Nutrition education posters will be displayed in [each school cafeteria] [each room in which students regularly eat their lunches].
+healthy lives. - Nutrition education posters will be displayed in each school

 -